-From soup kitchens and shelters to food pantries and senior centers, we are all in this together.
+From soup kitchens and shelters to food pantries and senior centers –

 For more information contact Jesse Schraufnagel Agency Relations Coordinator.